blza/ora_te/README.md

     )
   ;
 ```
-or another that is even more suitable for reading
+or another that is even more suitable for reading and understanding
 ```
   v_te := ty_te.compile_named(
     'create global temporary table {$table_name} on commit preserve rows